 Malnutrition represents one of the most formidable challenges of the 21st century.
 Over 45 percent of child deaths under age 5 globally can be attributed to malnutrition.
 And those children who are malnourished but survive face limited life opportunities, a higher chance of living in poverty and higher risks of giving birth to malnourished children, thus perpetuating a vicious cycle.
 In contrast, good nutritional status is linked to improved school completion rates, higher household income and, ultimately, a greater chance at escaping the cycle of poverty and boosting inter-generational equity and prosperity.

 As we seek more money for nutrition in the immediate term, the nutrition community must also pursue “more nutrition for the money.”
-Maximizing the returns on investments requires better use of the fragmented global and local knowledge about how to effectively deliver nutrition programs at scale.
-It also requires careful planning and engagement across different sectors to address the underlying causes of malnutrition.
-Creative and innovative approaches are needed to increase value for money and to find solutions to stubborn challenges that persist in implementation and behavior change.
+Maximizing the returns on investments requires better use of fragmented knowledge about how to effectively deliver nutrition programs at scale and how to translate data effectively for the use of decision makers.
+It also requires careful planning and engagement across different sectors to address the underlying causes of malnutrition, with an urgent need to invest in transforming food systems and diets, which are now the number one driver of the global burden of disease.

 Key examples of our work include:

 - Making the case for greater investments in nutrition by developing, in partnership with the World Bank and 1,000 Days, the first-ever Global Investment Framework for Nutrition,which outlined costs and financing scenarios that donors and governments can follow to achieve the World Health Assembly Global Nutrition Targets over the next 10 years.

 - Working with the African Development Bank to develop a multisectoral plan of action for nutrition to operationalize AfDB President Adesina’s ambitious vision for improving Africa’s “grey matter infrastructure.”